Cheapest

 524 km

-Italo is a brand of high-speed trains operated by the Italian train company Nuovo Trasporto Viaggiatori (NTV).
-Its fleet of trains includes the Italo AGV 575, the premier high-speed service reaching speeds up to 186 mph (300 km/h), and the Italo EVO, an eco-friendly train that can reach a maximum speed of 150 mph (250 km/h).
-Italo offers four different class options, but each train carriage is modernly equipped with a high level of comfort.
-You can choose between the Smart, Comfort, Prima and Club Executive classes.
-Standard services in all Italo trains include toilets, free WiFi, power outlets, reclining leather seats, footrests, snack machines and Italo Live (free onboard entertainment featuring a selection of movies, music and games).
-Italo offers three types of fares with different prices and flexibility: Low Cost, Economy, and Flex.
+Italo is a brand of high-speed trains from the Italian train company Nuovo Trasporto Viaggiatori (NTV) offering regular services to popular cities around Italy, such as Rome, Naples, Florence and Milan.
+Among its fleet of trains are the Italo AGV 575, the premier high-speed service reaching speeds up to 186 mph (300 km/h), and the Italo EVO, an eco-friendly train that can reach speeds up to 150 mph (250 km/h).
+You can choose from the following Italo ticket types when purchasing tickets between Turin and Rome: Low Cost, Economy, and Flex.
+Italo offers four different class options: Smart, Comfort, Prima and Club Executive.
+Standard services in all Italo trains include toilets, free WiFi, power outlets, reclining leather seats, footrests, snack machines and Italo Live (free onboard entertainment featuring a selection of films, music and games).
+While some amenities may differ based on the class option booked, each train carriage is modernly equipped with a high level of comfort.

 If you're planning on taking a train from Turin to Rome, you'll be glad to know there are several daily options available.
 You'll have the choice of departing from two different stations in Turin, Porta Nuova and Porta Susa.
 There are also two station options in Rome, Termini and Tiburtina.
 The more frequent trips between the two destinations depart from Porta Nuova and arrive at Rome Termini but there are numerous trains travelling between the other two stations or from Porto Nuova to Tiburtina.
 These trips start as early as around 05:50 a.m. each morning and travel until late in the evening.
 There are a minimum of 12 trains per day but can be as many as 40 and more.
 You'll have the choice of direct trains or connecting one, though these trips don't often have more than one changeover en route.